emma-horton/Leveraging-Machine-Learning-to-Predict-Liver-Cirrhosis-Outcomes-from-Clinical-Data/README.md

 * **Imbalanced-learn (SMOTE)**: To handle class imbalance through synthetic oversampling of the minority class.

 ## Data Description
-The [dataset](https://www.kaggle.com/competitions/playground-series-s3e26/) used for this project is synthetic, derived from the Mayo Clinic Liver Cirrhosis Study (1974-84).
-It includes 7,905 patients with 19 clinical features, such as age, bilirubin, albumin, cholesterol, and liver function tests.
-The outcome variable had three categories Alive with cirrhosis (C), Alive with liver transplant (CL), Dead (D).
+This project uses a [synthetic dataset](https://www.kaggle.com/competitions/playground-series-s3e26/) based on the Mayo Clinic Liver Cirrhosis Study (1974-84).
+It includes 7,905 patients and 19 clinical features, such as age, bilirubin, albumin, cholesterol, and liver function tests.
+The outcome variable has three categories: Alive with cirrhosis (C), Alive with liver transplant (CL), and Dead (D).